 Process/Methodology: This activity monitors and reports on children who have been reported or are missing.
-Ongoing communication occurs with the State of Florida Missing Child Specialist as well as with the Case Management Staff to ensure that efforts are documented and occurring as well as a staffing conducted, when appropriate.
+Ongoing communication occurs with the State of Florida Missing Child Specialist as well as with the CMA staff to ensure that efforts are documented and occurring as well as a staffing conducted, when appropriate.